Edward W. Pattison: U.S. Congressman

 In 1974, Pattison was again a Democratic candidate for the U.S. House.
 In the November general election, he defeated Carleton King, a win which was attributed in large part to the Democratic wave that followed the involvement of President Richard Nixon, a Republican in the Watergate scandal.
-He was reelected in 1976, and served from January 3, 1975 to January 3, 1979.
+He was reelected in 1976, and served from January 3, 1975, to January 3, 1979.

 As one of a larger than usual class of freshmen representatives (75), Pattison was a leader in pushing for reforms of House operations.
 The 1975 freshmen succeeded in making seniority less important with respect to committee assignments and leadership positions.
 As a result, they obtained better committee assignments for themselves than freshmen had previously received, and made committee chairmen more responsive to House members.
 Pattison served on the Judiciary Committee, where he played a key role in the reform of the national copyright law.

+Defeat

 By 1978, Pattison's district was again trending towards Republicans.
 Pattison's liberalism, coupled with issues including his admission of having previously used marijuana, enabled conservative Republican Gerald B. H. Solomon's victory in the general election.